-Our living room had many places where the ceiling was lowered to accomodate various plumbing and electrical work that went below the floor joists.
-We tried hard to either minimize these dropped ceilings or get rid of them all together.
+Our living room had many places where the ceiling was lowered to accommodate various plumbing and electrical work that went below the floor joists.
+We tried hard to either minimize these dropped ceilings or get rid of them altogether.
 There was one part that was especially bad where the ceiling almost had 4 different heights dropped out of the ceiling.
-During demolition we tore all of these spots down to see what was underneath and what we could do about them.
+During demolition, we tore all of these spots down to see what was underneath and what we could do about them.
 In one spot there was a p trap from a bathroom upstairs that extended below the floor joists.
-In another place there was an airduct.
+In another place, there was an air duct.
 Both of these were unavoidable, something had to be done for the ceiling to go around them.
 What was there initially was strange and didn’t look great.
-We made the decision to hide the pipes above the desk and the airduct by making an “extension” of the support beam through the basement.
+We made the decision to hide the pipes above the desk and the air duct by making an “extension” of the support beam through the basement.
 Both solutions either made these features disappear or covered them in a way that didn’t make them look out of place.

-In other cases we pulled the ceiling down only to find that the reason the ceiling was dropped was because the electrical wire that was run to a light was run under the floor joist instead of through it.
-Another was a light that was placed under a return air duct instead of off to the a few feet so it could be all the way up on the ceiling.
-We routed the wires through the floor joists and removed that light and replaced it with two recessed lights in front of our book cases.
+In other cases, we pulled the ceiling down only to find that the reason the ceiling was dropped, was that the electrical wire running to a light was run under the floor joist instead of through it.
+Another was a light that was placed under a return air duct instead of off to the side a few feet so it could be all the way up on the ceiling.
+We routed the wires through the floor joists and removed that light and replaced it with two recessed lights in front of our bookcases.